-Zachary K. Bradford, President, Chief Financial Officer, is a licensed Certified Public Accountant in Nevada and a member of the American Institute of Certified Public Accountants.
-He has served as the managing partner of a public accounting and consulting firm in Henderson, Nevada since June 2013 and has served as a consultant and outsourced CFO for several companies in both the public and private sectors.
+Zachary K. Bradford, Chief Financial Officer, is a licensed Certified Public Accountant in Nevada and a member of the American Institute of Certified Public Accountants.
+He has served as the managing partner of a public accounting and consulting firm in Henderson, Nevada since June 2013..

 Mr. Bradford holds a B.S. in Accounting and a Masters of Accountancy from Southern Utah University.
-From March of 2015 to June 2016, Mr. Bradford served as a member of the board of directors and Chief Financial Officer of Epic Stores Corp.
+From March of 2015 to July 2016, Mr. Bradford served as a member of the board of directors and Chief Financial Officer of Epic Stores Corp.